← Back to Blog

 • 97% of workers have heard of AI, but only 34% can clearly explain what it is.
 (MBIE citing Verian, 2024)

-• 91% of Kiwi workers use generative AI to some degree, 56% use it regularly, and 26% use it every day.
+• 91% of Kiwi workers use generative AI to some degree, 56% use it regularly or almost every day, and 26% use it every day.
 (Robert Half NZ, 2025)

-• 91% of businesses report efficiency improvements from AI.
+• 91% report efficiency improvements.

 • 77% report lower operating costs.

-• 50% cite positive financial impacts.
+• 50% report positive financial impacts.

 Soundbite